nginxinc/nginx-ingress-workshops/Azure/labs/lab5/readme.md

 configmap/nginx-config configured
 ```

-Send a couple requests to https://cafe.example.com/coffee, and review the Access Logs.
+Tail the Nginx Ingress Controller logs:

 ```bash
 kubectl logs $NIC -n nginx-ingress --tail 20 --follow
 ```

+Using curl or the browser, send a couple requests to https://cafe.example.com/coffee, and review the Access Logs.

 ```bash
 ### Sample Output ###